tcltk/tcl/tools/man2markdown-README.md

 46. glob
 47. global
 48. history
-49. http (manual edit needed: the options of some subcommands need more indentation which the script didn't catch)
+49. http (manual postprocessing needed: the options of some subcommands need more indentation which the script didn't catch)
+50. idna
+51. if
+52. incr
+53. info (manual postprocessing needed: some cmd names are links, others are option names etc.)